ousc/conditio.js/readme.md

 - `Is(value, result | fn)`: This function returns the second parameter if the first parameter is strictly equal to the given value, otherwise returns undefined.
 Alternatively, the second parameter can also be a function that returns the result.

 - `In(values, fn)`: This function returns the second parameter if the first parameter is included in the values array, otherwise returns undefined.
-Alternatively, the second parameter can also be a function that returns the result.
+Alternatively, the second parameter should be a function that returns the result.

 - `Matches(regexp, result | fn)`: This function returns the second parameter if the first parameter matches the given regular expression, otherwise returns undefined.
 Alternatively, the second parameter can also be a function that returns the result.